JasonMiPerez/gaussian-elimination/README.md

 2. The **m × n** coefficient matrix **A** (row by row)
 3. The **m × 1** vector **b**

-It then performs Gaussian elimination.
-Then it allows the user to either print the intermediate computations, the rank of [A|b], or the solution(s) to the system of equations (prints that there is no solutions if there is none).
+It then performs Gaussian elimination and can:
+- Print intermediate computations
+- Show the rank of [A|b]
+- Output the solution(s) (or state that no solution exists)

 ## Project Structure
 - `Gaussian-Elimination.cpp` — Main program
 - `README.md` — Project overview
-- `requirements.txt` — Dependencies/notes
 - `LICENSE` — MIT License
+- `.gitignore` — Ignore build artifacts

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.